juliensf/mercury-zigzag/README.md

 ## License

-`mercury_zingzag` is licensed under a simple 2-clause BSD style license.
+`mercury_zigzag` is licensed under a simple 2-clause BSD style license.
 See the file [COPYING](COPYING) for details.

 ## Installation